AUEB-BALab/fsmove/README.md

 for identifying faults involving ordering violations missing notifiers in Puppet programs.
-To do so, it records the system call trace produced by the execution of a Puppet manifest.
+To do so, it records the system call trace produced by the execution of a Puppet manifest through [strace](https://strace.io/).
 Then, it operates as follows.
 First, `FSMove` models the system call trace of a Puppet execution in a representation